Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: A deterministic algorithm for DUAL

-Now, let us focus our attention on the calls at line~\ref{line:call-ric-thirdType}.
-If \textsc{\DetNewTrAlg}$(\pi)$ arrives at that stage of its execution, it means that all the vertices belonging to $U_\pi$ have been already included.
-Let us denote by $\sigma=\pi\addassign\assign{U_\pi,\emptyset}$ the assignment encoded by the sets $\IncAlg$ and $\ExcAlg$ at that stage of the execution flow.
+Now, let us consider the calls at line~\ref*{line:call-ric-thirdType}.
+If \textsc{\DetNewTrAlg}$(\pi)$ arrives at that stage of its execution, it means that all vertices belonging to $U_\pi$ have been already included (at line~\ref*{line:inclusione-U}).
+Let us denote by $\sigma=\pi\addassign\assign{U_\pi,\emptyset}$ the assignment encoded by sets $\IncAlg$ and $\ExcAlg$ at that stage of the execution flow.
 Observe that the set of the excluded vertices is the very same of that at the beginning of the execution of the call \textsc{\DetNewTrAlg}$(\pi)$, implying that $\Com(\sigma)=\Com(\pi)$.